sighmon/Person-Counter/README.md

 ## TODO

-* Find a workaround to set MPVolumeSlider value in iOS 12
+* Find a workaround to set MPVolumeSlider value in iOS 12 (See: [JPSVolumeButtonHandler](https://github.com/jpsim/JPSVolumeButtonHandler))
 * Implement location services
 * Send json to MuseumOS